jhamm2315/ETL/ETL Project Final/video-game-etl/README.md

 11. Query DB table to confirm data populated

 The final data are 3 different sql database table.
-Although sql is a relational database, these 3 databases are not connected to each other.
+Although sql is a relational database, these 3 databases are not connected to each other. you can use SQL joins or unions to combine data into 3 relatinal databases if that is your choosing.

 Technologies:
 - Python (Pandas, Jupyter Notebook)